Under 2 hours

 - Scrub well with a microfiber cloth or paper towel, then rinse with water.

 If your washing machine has removable parts, it’s important to clean those too.
 Powder detergent can build up or liquid detergent can gum up the works.
 Lint and debris can get in there as well.
 A thorough cleaning can keep them functional.

 - Remove any soap, fabric softener or bleach dispensers from the machine.

 - Soak them in hot water.
 Use a microfiber cloth, old toothbrush or tiny cleaning brushes to rub away any grime.

 - Rinse well, dry thoroughly and replace the parts.

-- For agitator models, you can use a a socket wrench to remove the bolt holding the agitator then reach beneath to lift it from the machine.
+- For agitator models, you can use a socket wrench to remove the bolt holding the agitator.
+Once the bolt is out, reach beneath to lift the agitator from the machine.